Roboy/roboy_plexus/docs/documentation/Usage/0_installation.rst

 FPGA
 ----
-If you have a fresh de10-nano soc fpga, download the sd card image DE10_nano_lxce_4.1.33-ltsi-altera.img from https://roboy.org/dists/stable/main/binary/ .
+If you have a fresh de10-nano soc fpga, `download https://roboy.org/dists/stable/main/binary/>`_ download the sd card image ``DE10_nano_lxce_4.1.33-ltsi-altera.img``.
 Plug the sdcard into you reader.
 In a terminal, find out the name of your sd card device:
 ::
     sudo fdisk -l

-Then flash the image onto the sd card using the following command, replacing /dev/sdX with your sdcard device name:
+Then flash the image onto the sd card using the following command, replacing ``/dev/sdX`` with your sdcard device name:
 ::
     sudo dd if=DE10_nano_lxce_4.1.33-ltsi-altera.img of=/dev/sdX bs=1M status=progress
 .. warning::